tomchaplin/nmyv/README.md

 * The project currently only works with Chromium, although a quick tweak of the install script would allow Google Chrome usage.
 Firefox support should be possible but might be more involved.
 * Currently this is only written for Linux, although should in principle be possible for Windows and MacOS.
-* When watching a YouTube video, it would be nice if the pop-out resumed the video where you left off.
 * More configuration options available through `youtube-viewer` could be exposed through a simple config file or through an interface in Chromium.